 EDF intends to operate the reactor for six months before carrying out further inspections and, subject to regulatory approval, operating for a final six months.

 Reactor 4, the second of Hunterston B’s reactors, has been shut down since December 2019 for inspection.
-The company intends to return reactor 4 to service on 29 September.
+The company intends to return reactor 4 to service on 29 September, and to operate the facility for two final six month runs.

 Once Hunterston stops generating power, EDF will take on the next task of defuelling, the first stage of decommissioning.
 Hunterston expects to move into the defuelling no later than 7 January 2022.
 Previously, EDF estimated that it would begin decommissioning Hunterston B in 2023 after its generating life was extended in 2012.